Fate of Topological Dirac Magnons in van der Waals Ferromagnets at Finite Temperature

 It is also important to note that, contrary to the CrBr$_3$ case, in case of CrI$_3$ with a sizable monoaxial anisotropy of 0.22~meV, which is roughly eight times larger than that of CrBr$_3$ (0.028~meV), the resummation predicts $T_\textrm{C}$ quite accurately, indicating the resummation is free from such a breakdown except for the isotropic limit where the lower-branch magnon is nearly gapless.
-The overestimation of energy shift caused by the Hartree+full sunset is presumably because it lacks some of the frequency-independent real self-energy contributions of order $1/S^2$, for instance, those from the snowman diagram presented in the inset of Fig.~\ref{Fig12} or from $\mathcal{H}^{(6)}$.
-Incorporation of the snowman diagram into the interacting spin-wave theory is expected to relieve this problem.
-Moreover, this snowman diagram can be systematically incorporated into the BSE framework by extending it to the two-channel parquet-type equation presented in Fig.~\ref{Fig12}, which should be solved self-consistently.
-This may mitigate the overestimated energy shift of the long-wavelength acoustic mode in the original resummation scheme based on the BSE even without avoiding the aforementioned short-wavelength limit treatment given in Eq.~(\ref{eq:SE_T-matrix_SWL}).
-Such preciser analyses in the long-wavelength limit are left for future study.